Welcome to the NORENSE-website

 At this website, you will find information about NORENSE, its aims and visions, guidelines for applying for funding, as well as reports and publications from supported research projects.

-NORENSE is a Nordic collaboration with the aim of promoting and supporting research on Waldorf Steiner education, and contributing to the knowledge base and legitimacy of the Nordic Waldorf Steiner higher educational institutions.
+NORENSE is a Nordic collaboration with the aim of promoting and supporting research on Steiner Waldorf education, and contributing to the knowledge base and legitimacy of the Nordic Steiner Waldorf higher educational institutions.
 Today's schools and educational practices are more and more informed by research.
-Very little research has until now been directed towards Waldorf Steiner education, and there is a strong need for all kinds of educational research; inquiring, evaluating, deepening and communicating the various aspects of Waldorf Steiner education.
+Very little research has until now been directed towards Steiner Waldorf education, and there is a strong need for all kinds of educational research; investigating, evaluating, deepening and communicating the various aspects of Steiner Waldorf education.

 NORENSE receives its funding resources mainly from the Waldorf school and kindergarten federations in the Nordic countries.
 Representatives from the Nordic higher educational institutions and from the federations are members of the NORENSE Council, who decides on the yearly funding.
-NORENSE is managed by Rudolf Steiner University College in Norway, and Anne-Mette Stabel is its research director.
+In addition, three representatives from public universities are members of the Council.
+NORENSE is managed by Rudolf Steiner University College in Norway.
+Henrik Holm and Caroline Bratt share the NORENSE leadership.

-RoSE: Research on Steiner Education is a peer-reviewed online research journal with focus on Waldorf Steiner education.
+RoSE: Research on Steiner Education is a peer-reviewed online research journal supported by NORENSE.

-As an alternative to the public educational systems in the Nordic countries, Waldorf Steiner education needs to be supported by research in manifold ways.
-Research can aid and initiate developments and new knowledge on all levels from kindergartens and schools to higher education and social therapeutic institutions.
-NORENSE aims at supporting qualified research that in its turn will provide insights and impulses for development to the different aspects of Waldorf Steiner education.
+As a recognised alternative to the public educational systems in the Nordic countries, Steiner Waldorf education needs to be supported by research in manifold ways.
+Research can aid and initiate developments and provide new knowledge on all levels from kindergartens, schools and social therapeutic institutions to higher education.
+NORENSE aims at supporting qualified research that in its turn will provide insights and impulses for development to the different aspects of Steiner Waldorf education.
 The higher educational institutions are key factors here since they both disseminate relevant research to future and current practitioners, and also conduct research as part of their institutional policy and responsibility.